erithmetic/weimar-project/collections/_ddg01/04-the-other-side.md

 Heavy, colorful curtains dimmed the lights, floral vines from crown to crown, palms, scents and sweet sounds &mdash; and people beneath in bizarre and luxurious garb, who swung in rapturous dance with mystical smiles &mdash; &mdash; &mdash;

 "What am I doing here?" was her feeling at the time, "what are you to me in this hour?"
-And her dark eyes followed, in silent sadness, a tall, slender woman who carried her precious, deeply low-cut dress made of silver brocade with elegant grace through the surging throng.
+And her dark eyes followed, in silent sadness, a tall, slender woman who wore her precious, deeply low-cut dress made of silver brocade with elegant grace through the surging throng.
 She saw a small, coquettish smile on the slender, sleek, lightly powdered face, felt every quiver of the naked, white shoulder and heard with inexplicably fine hearing the flattery paid to the beautiful woman &mdash; and her soul was drawn down into a deep pain &mdash; but she smiled.

 She thought of Buddha, whose bronze image stood in a niche in front of a gold-embroidered curtain and gazed sliently and otherworldly into the vibrant ado.
 Buddha, whose exotic teaching they both loved so much, she and Hellmuth.

+"Are you what you seem?
+No, - none of this is you - you are something else - something deeper than that which looks can grasp - what eyes can see is not you - it just seems so."

+The words wandering through her mind at that moment went Something like that - and only slowly did she realize their true meaning.
+And when she understood him, her tender, pure soul had known: "It is your _you_, the noble and good, that loves everything deep within me &mdash; wounds shadows and strangeness, I love everything in you &mdash; and because of this I can smile at everything about you!"
+Since then her girded hands have been raised to draw a curtain in front of his whimsical activities every time he was over there, on the "Other Side," so that those who were ignorant or wicked could hurt him. &mdash;&mdash;

+But when she sat there in the night and thought of him, she felt as though she had to force herself to be near him in that hour that for a short time released him from the binding of manhood and revived his most secret longing&hellip;

+"Ah &mdash; the gracious woman --" she heard Rolf's sonorous organ say with a laugh and she saw how, in his sincere admiration of the elegant lady, whose curly blonde head was crowned with a magnificent tulle hat, kissed the outreached hand adorned in white leather gloves, while some gentlemen in tails earnestly entertained themselves with a young girl in a loose, red dress. &mdash;

+She knew how it was at Rolf's "intimate evenings," one lived, one breathed freely &mdash; and thus gained the strength, to keep playing one's role in existence &mdash; nothing other than that.

+And no thought of any injustice or infidelity found room in Mrs. Olga's wide soul.

+Everything was left behind him, as soon as he returned, it was blown away and forgotten &mdash; perhaps kept as the most sacred in the most secret shrine &mdash; and the man, he who proudly and energetically went into his office, his clever mind knew how to create something remarkable.
+The able, most capable civil servant, who at barely forty was already a councilor, was in no way like that creature "from the Other Side."